Mercyhealth: Recent events

-On Sept.
-30, 2025, MercyHealth and FHN (Freeport, IL) announced that MercyHealth would be acquiring FHN.
+On December 31, 2025, Mercyhealth acquired FHN.

+In 2025, Mercyhealth opened a New Cancer Institute at Javon Bea Hospital–Riverside.

+In 2025, Mercyhealth opened a new facility at 1400 Inman Parkway in Beloit, offering behavioral health services, occupational health and a pharmacy.

+In 2024, Mercyhealth opened Mercyhealth Urgent Care–Dixon in Dixon, IL.

 In 2023, Mercyhealth opened the Mercyhealth Hospital and Physician Clinic–Crystal Lake, a $105 million new facility.

 In 2023, Mercyhealth opened a 12,000-square-foot Kidney Care and Dialysis Center in Janesville.

 In 2022, Mercyhealth announced a partnership with Blackhawk Technical College in Janesville, WI to assist students going into health care by offering five full-ride scholarships.

 In 2021, Mercyhealth Javon Bea Hospital–Rockton transitioned to a standby emergency department.
 The decision came after extensive evaluation of the needs and utilization of the Rockton Avenue campus.
 The review showed the majority of patients accessing the emergency department did not need emergency care and could be treated at an urgent care facility.

 In June 2020, Mercyhealth announced the closure of the Pediatric Intensive Care Unit, which was only lightly used.
 The following month, the inpatient acute mental illness closed for similar reasons.
 Outpatient mental health services continue to be offered.

 On April 22, 2020, Mercyhealth announced that the health system was terminating contracts with IlliniCare, Meridian, Molina, and Blue Cross Blue Shield Medicaid due financial difficulties from the COVID pandemic and a reduction in income from Medicaid and other health insurance providers.

 On March 23, 2020, Mercyhealth announced unpaid furloughs to an undisclosed number of employees due to the COVID pandemic.
 Mercyhealth then reduced salaries for employees in leadership positions and physicians system-wide.
-This included the President and CEO, Javon Bea.
+This included the president and CEO, Javon Bea.
 In 2018, Javon Bea's salary was $9.36 million.

 In 2019, Mercyhealth opened Javon Bea Hospital and Physician Clinic–Riverside, a $505 million new facility.